221robotics/RobotOpen-Documentation/protocol/commands.rst

 | ...

-Parameter Type Codes
+Dashboard Types
 ~~~~~~~~~~~~~~~~~~~~~~
-| Bool - 0x62
-| Char - 0x63
+| Char - 1 byte (unsigned) - (type code: 0x63)
-| Int - 0x69
+| Int - 2 bytes (signed) - (type code: 0x69)
-| Long - 0x6C
+| Long - 4 bytes (signed) - (type code: 0x6C)
-| Float - 0x66
+| Float - 4 bytes (signed) - (type code: 0x66)

 Parameters Packet
 ~~~~~~~~~~~~~~~~~~~~~~
 A parameters packet is sent back upon the reception of a get parameters packet.
 Each parameter in the parameters packet begins with a length (the length of the parameter including the length byte).
 This is followed by the unique parameter address (0-99).
-The type follows that (reference the parameter type codes above).
+The type follows that (reference the parameter type codes below).
 4 bytes will follow, however based on the type the non-used bytes will be zeroes.
 The ID is a variable length ascii name for the parameter.

 | Byte 0 - 0x72
 | ...